richfrick/news-app-ui/README.md

 ## 🚀 About

-A small app where you can view a list of articles from the world of Football, Cooking and Coding.
+A small web app where you can view a list of articles from the world of Football, Cooking and Coding.
 Find an article that interests you and view it to leave a comment or up/down vote it.

 ## 📝 Hosted version

-Currently the [backend service](https://github.com/richfrick/news-app) supporting this is hosted on a free version of render which tears down after 15 mins on inactivity, so hitting this for the first time could take up to 50s to respond as the service spins back up.
+Currently the [backend service](https://github.com/richfrick/news-app) this is hosted on a free version of render which tears down after 15 mins on inactivity, so hitting this for the first time could take up to 50s to respond as the service spins back up.

 https://elaborate-snickerdoodle-8745b3.netlify.app/